SamGRosen/samgrosen.github.io/_writings/matching.md

     <img src="/images/royal-farms-2.png">
 </div>

 I wrote this article in the middle of the COVID-19 pandemic, so to check if Royal Farms was open late at night I downloaded their app.
 I was inspired to look into this problem since the game struck out to me -- is it fair to expect a user to complete the matching game with less than 5 failing moves?
-The game has 8 initial pairs, so by our calculations the expected number of failures to complete the game is about 4.39 moves.
-Continuing our calculations, we find that finishing the game with less than 5 failing moves is about 55%, *if* the user plays perfectly.
+The game has 8 initial pairs, so by our calculations the expected number of failures to complete the game is about 4.39.
+Continuing our calculations, we find the chance to finish the game with less than 5 failing moves is about 55%, *if* the user plays perfectly.

 Sources
 ------